MicrosoftDocs/semantic-kernel-docs/semantic-kernel/enterprise-readiness/observability/telemetry-advanced.md

 ::: zone pivot="programming-language-python"

-After running the application, head over to the dashboard to inspect the telemetry data.

-::: zone pivot="programming-language-csharp"

 Find the trace for the application in the **Traces** tab.
 You should five spans in the trace grouped under the `AutoFunctionInvocationLoop` span:

 ![TracesAdvancedScenarioPython](../../media/telemetry-advanced-scenarios-trace-detail-python.png)